sigla-o/matrix-theory/KARTE_en.md

 A molecule is not a mechanical sum of atoms but a new level of collective TE organization with its own resonance modes, energetic configurations, and emergent properties.

 # Macromolecule

-### Definition
+## Definition

-A macromolecule is a stable, highly complex molecular organization of Transit Energy (TE), in which a large number of atoms and chemical bonds realize a long-term synchronized collective resonance capable of maintaining, storing, and transforming structured information.
+A macromolecule is a stable high-complexity molecular Transit Energy (TE) organization in which the entire system realizes multi-level synchronization of VEU H-2 and VEU H-3 flows, chemical bonds, molecular resonances, electron configurations, and half-phase balancing.

-A macromolecule is not merely a large molecule.
+A macromolecule is not simply a large molecule.

-It is a new level of collective TE organization in which long-term structural memory, adaptive reorganization, and the ability to realize multilevel resonance regimes emerge.
+It represents a new level of collective TE organization in which structural memory, adaptive self-organization, and long-term multi-level resonance regimes emerge.

 ---

-## Fundamental Principles
+# Fundamental Principles

-### 1. Complex Organization Principle
+## 1. Principle of Complex Organization

 A macromolecule exists only when:

 - molecular resonances are mutually compatible;
-- chemical bonds form a long-term stable structure;
+- chemical bonds form a stable collective organization;
-- H-2 and H-3 flows realize multilevel synchronization;
+- VEU H-2 and VEU H-3 flows realize multi-level synchronization;
+- direct and feedback VEU H-3 modulations are mutually compatible;
-- energetic imbalances are collectively balanced.
+- half-phase imbalances are collectively balanced.

 The stability of a macromolecule is determined by the collective organization of the entire system.

 ---

-### 2. Structural Memory Principle
+## 2. Principle of Structural Memory

 The spatial organization of a macromolecule preserves information about:

-- bond configurations;
+- chemical bond configurations;
 - resonance regimes;
 - energetic states;
 - previously realized organizational structures.

-Structure becomes a carrier of information.
+Its structure becomes the information carrier of the collective TE organization.

 ---

-### 3. Adaptive Reorganization Principle
+## 3. Principle of Adaptive Reorganization

-A macromolecule continuously:
+A macromolecule is not a static object.

+It continuously:

 - adapts its resonance regimes;
 - redistributes energetic loads;
 - reorganizes local structures;
-- preserves overall stability.
+- balances half-phase imbalances;
+- maintains collective synchronization.

 A macromolecule is a dynamically adaptive TE organization.

 ---

-### 4. Multilevel Resonance Principle
+## 4. Principle of Multi-Level Resonance

 Within a macromolecule, the following operate simultaneously: